-Patagonia Lithium Ltd (ASX:PL3, Patagonia or Company) is pleased to announce the receipt of outstanding assays from the 200L packer tests conducted on its maiden well JAM24-01.
-The summary table below shows the key element values.
+Patagonia Lithium Ltd (ASX:PL3, Patagonia or Company) is pleased to announce the receipt of outstanding assays from the second laboratory, Alex Stewart in Jujuy that assayed the results from the 200L packer tests conducted on its maiden well JAM24-01.
+Samples with higher lithium content will have a smaller range of error using ICP-OES (inductively coupled plasma spectrum analysis).